bjnhn9uyen/IntegratedSpring/README.md

 • tacos : The main module that pulls the other modules together and provides the Spring Boot main class

-• tacocloud-ui : A Typescript Angular UI (chapter 6 - integrating with Angular)
+• tacocloud-ui : A Typescript Angular UI (chapter 6 - integrating with Angular - in a separate repository)

 • tacocloud-restclient : Client code that consumes the API exposed from tacocloud-api (chapter 7 - integrating with REST clients)